Nabana no Sato

 Every year on the anniversary of the bomb, a ceremony is held at the park.
 Speeches are made, wreathes are laid at the Cenotaph, and a moment of silence is observed at 8:15 am, the precise moment of detonation.
 Other activities occur throughout the day, and many staff are employed to help foreign visitors.

-From Hiroshima Station, take tram line 2 or 6 to Genbaku-Domu Mae (原爆ドーム前) station.
-The ride takes 15 minutes and costs 180 yen.
+From Hiroshima Station, take tram line 2 or 6 to the Genbaku-Domu Mae (原爆ドーム前) stop.
+The ride takes 15 minutes and costs 180 yen one way.
+Alternatively, the Peace Memorial Park is served by all three lines of the Hiroshima Sightseeing Loop Bus (Meipuru-pu).

 information source: japan-guide.com